fennovj/azure-notes/dp_201_exam/05_sql_database.md

 ### Active geo-replication

 Keeps a secondary database in a same or different data center.
 Generally, you want a traffic manager that will automatically redirect traffic to the secondary data center if the primary fails.

+If you just enable plain geo-replication, you have to manually restore the database, and users have to change their connection string.
+I'm not sure whjat trhe difference between geo-replication and geo-redundancy is.

 (useless factoid!)
 A lot of incidents can be self-mitigated by a single database.
 The most common case where geo-replication is needed is the tenant ring going down due to OS kernel memory leaks on the compute nodes, or someone cutting a wrong network cable during a routine operation.
 Of course Azure will fix these eventually, but they are main causes of extended downtime.